J-VSuryaPrakash/J-VSuryaPrakash/README.md

 ### Hi there 👋

-- 🔭 I’m currently pursuing my Bachelor of Technology in Computer Science
+- currently pursuing my Bachelor of Technology in Computer Science
-- 🌱 I’m currently learning Data Structures and Algorithms.
+- Learning Data Structures and Algorithms.
-- I’m currently learning WebDevelopment
+- Learning WebDevelopment